hyesungoh/INeedRedux/README.md

 ```

 -   #### mapStateToProps
-    add props to component using connect function
+    give Store's state to component, using connect function

 ```js
 ...